clayne/bdvl/README.md

 <img src=https://i.imgur.com/jbkNOHt.png alt=available-backdoor-commands-in-bdvl />

 ### 4.2.
 Magic GID
- * __READ_GID_FROM_FILE__ allows changing of the rootkit's magic GID whenever you like.
+ * bdvl uses a typical magic GID for hiding rootkit paths & processes.
- * There is a command available from within the backdoor for manual changing of the rootkit's GID.
+ * However there is some more flexibility when it comes to the rootkit's magic GID.
-   * `./bdv changegid`
+ * For starters, you can choose the maximum value for the GID in `setup.py`.

+#### 4.2.1.
+Changeable magic GID
+ * With `READ_GID_FROM_FILE` enabled in `setup.py`, the rootkit's magic GID is determined by the contents of a file.
+   * Opposed to being a fixed value.
+ * By doing `./bdv changegid` from a backdoor shell you will be able to change the magic GID.
+   * **Do not** manually change the value by editing the contents of the file the rootkit reads from.
+   * bdvl takes care of bdvl stuff.

+#### 4.2.2.
+Automatic magic GID changer
- * __AUTO_GID_CHANGER__ is more or less what it sounds like.
-The rootkit will refresh its magic GID __at least__ every `GID_CHANGE_MINTIME` seconds.
+ * With `READ_GID_FROM_FILE` enabled in `setup.py`, the rootkit will refresh its magic GID every so often.
-   * This value can be found in [`setup.py`](https://github.com/kcaaj/bdvl/blob/nobash/setup.py)
+ * How frequently it changes is determined by the value of `GID_CHANGE_MINTIME`.
+ * The default behaviour is to change every 20 minutes but you can adjust this if you like.
  * The rootkit will not automatically change its GID when there are still rootkit processes running.
-   * Otherwise there is a pretty high chance of being discovered since previous processes left with the previous GID would be visible.
+   * Otherwise there is a pretty high chance of being discovered since processes left with the previous GID would be visible.

 ### 4.3. __HIDE_MY_ASS__
- * __HIDE_MY_ASS__ is intended to be a means of keeping track of files & directories created, __outside of the home & installation directory__, by (you) the rootkit user.
+ * `HIDE_MY_ASS` is intended to be a means of keeping track of files & directories created, __outside of the home & installation directory__, by (you) the rootkit user.
- * ~~For the sole purpose of rehiding them all when changing magic GID, be it manually or an automatically scheduled/timed change.~~
+   * For example something you created in `/home/someuser`.
-   * At the beginning this was solely for rehiding stuff when the rootkit changes magic GID.
+ * Initially this was only for rehiding things when the rootkit is changing its magic GID.
-     * But is now accompanied by __UNINSTALL_MY_ASS__, which, when doing `./bdv uninstall` will recursively remove all of your own misc paths on the box.
+   * But is now accompanied by `UNINSTALL_MY_ASS`...
-   * Paths are automatically kept track of upon creation in a backdoor shell/general rootkit process.
+ * Your random hidden paths are automatically kept track of upon creation/opening/reading/writing in a backdoor shell/general rootkit process.
-   * The file which contains all can be found in `my_ass` within the installation directory.
+ * The file which contains all paths can be found in `my_ass` within the backdoor home directory.
-     * Paths in here will be rehidden upon GID changes.
+   * Paths in here are rehidden upon GID changes.
-     * If you are to unhide a path after its creation (path GID = 0), it will simply be ignored when the magic GID is being changed & files are subsequently being hidden.
+   * If you are to unhide a path after its creation (path GID = 0), it will be ignored when changing magic GID.
-     * If you would like to stop a path from being automatically rehidden upon a GID change just remove the path's line.
+   * Also if you would like to stop a path from being automatically rehidden upon a GID change remove the path's line.
  * Paths that are not tracked can be found in `NOTRACK` in `setup.py`.
    * By default these paths are, `/proc`, `/root`, `/tmp` & rootkit paths.
+   * The first three are important for a few reasons...
+Basically big breakage without them...
+   * Plus rootkit paths are inherently tracked...
+There is no time they'll ever not be tracked.
+ * Anyway, you *should* be able to do everything you need to do from your very own home directory...
+   * However if that isn't the case, this is here as a kind of safety in case you leave a random file somewhere & it would end up no longer hidden...

+#### 4.3.1. __UNINSTALL_MY_ASS__
+ * Thanks to `HIDE_MY_ASS`, when uninstalling the kit from the target, bdvl will remove all of the paths it is keeping track of...
+ * Again, this is really here as a bit of safety...

 ### 4.4.
 Backdoors
  * All of the backdoors available in bdvl are password protected.